 Paul Anders Schwamm has worked as a company executive, Internet entrepreneur, and business consultant in the US, Europe, and Japan.
 Based in Asia since 1991, Paul has successfully developed new businesses, new technologies, and new brands both online and offline.
 He has pioneered new advertising technologies, turned around under-performing businesses, and helped companies with business strategy, partnerships, and strategic transactions throughout the Asia-Pacific region.

-Paul is Founder and Managing Director of Globalis Media Inc., a provider of out-sourced technology services and virtual staffing for ad tech companies, digital agencies, e-commerce companies, web publishers, and other companies active in the online advertising and e-commerce ecosystem.
-ExDigita helps online companies increase revenues while reducing tech staff costs 80 – 90% vs. typical US-based staff costs.
+Paul is Founder and Managing Director of ExDigita Inc., a provider of outsourced services and digital marketing virtual staff for online advertisers, web publishers, ad tech companies, digital agencies, e-commerce companies, affiliate marketers, and other companies active in the online digital marketing ecosystem.
+ExDigita helps online companies increase revenues while reducing tech staff costs up to 80% vs. typical US-based staff costs.

 Paul is also the Founder and Managing Director of Globalis Media Inc., an advertiser-centric online media agency providing cost-effective online marketing solutions for advertisers.